Skip to main content

 Research has repeatedly found that those who consume a significant amount of porn are more likely to start having sex sooner and with more partners, to engage in riskier sexual behavior, and to be at greater risk of contracting sexually transmitted infections.

-When a young person visits a mainstream porn site, they’ll see entire categories depicting things like group sex, gang rape, brutal anal sex, surprise anal sex (this is actually rape), women being humiliated and degraded by more than one man at a time, unprotected sex with strangers, and other dangerous and/or violent sex acts.
+When a young person visits a mainstream porn site, they’ll see entire categories depicting things like group sex, gang rape, brutal anal sex, surprise anal sex (this is rape), women being humiliated and degraded by more than one man at a time, unprotected sex with strangers, and other dangerous and/or violent sex acts.

 Related: 5 Essential Sex-Positive Traits that You Won’t Find in Porn